-Career Profile: Navy Air Traffic Controller
+Career Profile: U.S. Navy Air Traffic Controller

-Air traffic control is a tough career field to break into, and for good reasons: Aviation and Aerospace Sarina Houston, in her article "The National Airspace System Explained," reminds us that "[t]here are around 7,000 aircraft in the sky above America at once."
-Even forgetting for a moment that monitoring our airspace is a vital component of preventing another major terrorist attack on the US, it's quite a task just to keep so many aircraft from smashing into each other on a good day.
+Air traffic control is a tough career field to break into, and for good reason: As Sarina Houston notes in The National Airspace System Explained, there are about 7,000 aircraft in the sky above America at any given time.
+Even setting aside the fact that monitoring our airspace is vital to preventing another major terrorist attack on the US, it's quite a task just to keep so many aircraft from smashing into each other on a good day.

 Duties and Responsibilities

-In each case, the AC "safely and effectively direct[s] aircraft . . . control[s] the movement of aircraft and vehicles on airfield taxiways and issue[s] flight instructions to pilots by radio," according to Navy Credentialing Opportunities On-Line (COOL).
+In each case, ACs "safely and effectively direct aircraft . . . control the movement of aircraft and vehicles on airfield taxiways, and issue flight instructions to pilots by radio," according to Navy Credentialing Opportunities On-Line (COOL).

 Due to the training and investment involved, first-term air traffic controllers must be enlisted for at least five years.

-The Air Traffic Controller Course for the Navy and Marine Corps, conducted at Pensacola's Naval Air Technical Training Center, consists of about five months of intensive academic instruction and simulation that gets students up to speed on Federal Aviation Administration (FAA) controller standards as well as military-specific skills.
+The Air Traffic Controller Course for the Navy and Marine Corps, conducted at Pensacola's Naval Air Technical Training Center, consists of five months of intensive academic instruction and simulation that gets students up to speed on Federal Aviation Administration (FAA) controller standards as well as military-specific skills.

 Following graduation from "A" school, the future air traffic controller can look forward to a further year or two of on-the-job training at their first assignment, including lab, lecture, and individual training.